faranjit/currency_edittext/README.md

 currencyEditText.showSymbol(false);
 ```

-If you want to you can change grouping and monetary seperators for money symbolization.
+If you want to change grouping and monetary seperators for money symbolization you can like this.
 ```xml
 <faranjit.currency.edittext.CurrencyEditText
         android:id="@+id/edt_currency"